Bacchus Marsh Grammar is committed to reporting on student achievement to our students, parents, and to the School Council.

 Reporting to Students

 Reports to students include regular feedback on set assignments, tasks, tests, student responses and comments, journal responses, and oral and written reports.
 This feedback provides positive reinforcement of what has been achieved and a focus on ways learning can be improved further.

 Reporting to Parents

 Bacchus Marsh Grammar encourages continuing reporting to parents through interviews, diary comments and telephone conversations as they assist the development of a dialogue between home and school, enhancing student learning.

-The School provides parents with two written reports on student achievement during the year.
+The School provides parents with two hard copy reports on student achievement during the year.
 The main information provided for each subject is:

 - a summary of the course outline

 - a list of assessable tasks and their contribution to the global grade

 - an explanation of the grading system